Berghof Foundation: Organisation

-The Berghof Foundation’s mission is to bring people in conflict together.
-The mission’s statement on the website reads: “To create space for conflict transformation.”
+The Berghof Foundation describes its mission as bringing people in conflict together and states, "To create space for conflict transformation."

 On an operational level, the Berghof Foundation works in three fields of activity: Supporting peace building efforts on the ground activities, promoting peace education and conducting research on both the drivers of conflict and the solutions for sustainable peace.

 According to the organisation, the Berghof Foundation has worked in over 50 countries over the last five years.
 Currently, there are projects in the following regions: Asia, Sub-Saharan Africa, Middle East and North Africa, Latin America and Europe:

 Asia

-Current projects include Berghof’s support towards Afghan-driven efforts to resolve the protracted conflict and to restore resilient and sustainable peace in close cooperation with the German Federal Foreign Office.
+Current projects include Berghof's support towards Afghan-driven efforts to resolve the protracted conflict and to restore resilient and sustainable peace in close cooperation with the German Federal Foreign Office.
 In July 2019, the Berghof Foundation co-organised and moderated a series of closed-door sessions at the Intra-Afghan Conference for Peace.

 There are, additionally, three research and learning projects in this region covering topics ranging from gender to resistance liberation movements.
 These projects include “From female combatants to post-war democratic leaders”, “Security doctrines in a changing world” and “Supporting women in RLMs (Resistance Liberation Movements) in peace processes and transitions”.